-Lead speaker at the 51 st IFHP World Congress in Copenhagen (abstract)
+Talk by Henrik Valeur at the 51st IFHP World Congress in Copenhagen.

 Today, the real driver of economic development in China is the speculative investments in capital and real estate markets.
 These massive – if somehow intangible – investments are accompanied by huge public spending on urban and infrastructural projects.
 Together they lead to the explosive growth of service industries and the build-up of entirely new industries, which in turn lead to individual prosperity and dramatic improvements of the living conditions for some 20 million urban immigrants each year.